Speed and power. Thunder and lightning. Shake and Bake.

 These attributes can all be used to describe the backfield tandem of Ronnie Brown and Carnell “Cadillac” Williams.

 The Auburn running backs dominated the ground game, juked linebackers out of their cleats, and helped lead the Tigers to a 13-0 record in 2004.
-Their performances in the undefeated season catapulted both to the NFL where they each had respectful careers.
+Their performances in the undefeated season catapulted both to the NFL where they each had respectable careers.

 Cadillac Williams is on the sidelines at his alma mater as the running backs coach.